Stocks edge lower as bank losses offset technology gains

-NEW YORK (AP) — Stocks edged lower in midday trading Monday on Wall Street as a decline in banks offset solid gains in technology companies.
+NEW YORK (AP) — Stocks edged lower in afternoon trading Monday on Wall Street as a decline in banks offset solid gains in technology companies.

 The losses follow record high finishes for every major stock index last week.
-The S&P 500 index also pushed above 3,000 for the first time.
+The S&P 500 also pushed above 3,000 for the first time.

 JPMorgan and Bank of America led banks lower as the sector leads the first round of second quarter corporate earnings reports.
 Citi, which beat Wall Street’s profit forecast, fell early and then recovered.
 The sector is currently under the shadow of expected interest rate cuts by the Federal Reserve.
 The move would hurt their ability to charge higher interest on loans.